nehasavant/records/README.md

 # records
-A package that uses REST APIs and requests to select occurrence records on GBIF database
+A package that uses REST APIs and requests to select occurrence records from the [GBIF] biodiveristy database

 # Installation instructions